 In 1990, a high school art teacher in Michigan helped his students solve a problem.
 They were searching for a way to raise money to support a food drive.
 What evolved was a class project to make ceramic bowls for a fund-raising meal.
 Guests were invited and served a simple meal of soup and bread.
 They were asked to keep the bowl as a reminder of hunger in the world.
 By the next year, the originators had refined their concept to be known as “Empty Bowls.”

-As a participant of our event, you will select a handcrafted ceramic bowl designed by local area potters from the Green Valley Ceramics Studio, the Clay Studio, Quail Creek Ceramics and POTS Club, the Santa Rita GVR potters and the La Posada Potters.
+As a participant of our event, you will select a handcrafted ceramic bowl designed by local area potters from the Green Valley Ceramics Studio, the Clay Studio, Quail Creek Ceramics and POTS Club, and the Santa Rita GVR potters.
 As you sample donated soup from local chefs, please take the bowl home as a reminder . . . that someone’s bowl is always empty.

 See our Thank You Ad that showcases our sponsors, raffle donors and volunteers.